sejalv/serverless-ml-workshop/README.md

 # Serverless ML Workshop

-This workshop focusses on deployment of ML models with Serverless APIs (AWS Lambda) and Docker.
+This workshop will show how you can deploy a Machine Learning model on a Serverless API (AWS Lambda), using ECR with Docker as runtime.
 We'll learn how to:

 - Train and serialize a model inside a container
 - Package the service in an image
 - Serve the model with serverless API
-- Build, Test, and Deploy, with CI/CD workflow
+- Build, test, and deploy, with CI/CD workflow

 Follow the tutorial on [Youtube](https://youtu.be/79B8AOKkpho?si=CjptOJ95OwKfFbwO) or [Medium](https://sejalv.medium.com/containerized-ml-deployment-with-aws-lambda-680540fb92f4)